 If you want to select the contact in Whatsapp itself, but still pass the message text from MBraille, you can launch Whatsapp without the contact argument.

 MBraille supports the following multi cell symbols.
-Note that the voice feedback is a little confusing, as separate cells are announced in braille ASCII until the word is complete.
+If you are using the setting where all characters are announced, the voice feedback is a little confusing, as separate cells are announced in braille ASCII until the word is complete.

 |$||4-234||dollar(s) note that in contracted braille this needs to be terminated with dots 56 to distinguish from ble contraction|